 1. Preheat oven to bake 200 degrees celcius.
 Line two baking trays with baking paper.

-2. Leaving the skins on, cut the fries into similar shapes.
-I find the easiest way is to slice the body long-ways into thirds, and then slice each thirds into thirds again/three separate chips - so roughly 9 chips/potato.
+2. Leaving the skins on, cut the potatoes into similar sized fries shapes.
+I find the easiest way is to slice the body of the potato long-ways into thirds, and then slice each thirds into thirds again/three separate chips - so roughly 9 chips/potato.

 3. In a bowl, toss fries with oil and a good sprinkle of salt.
 Mix together until evenly coated.